CoreyKaylor/Lightning.NET/README.md

 More examples can be found in the unit tests.

+> Note:
+> Do not call OpenDatabase from multiple threads concurrently!

 <a href="http://lmdb.tech/doc" target="_blank">Official LMDB API docs</a>

 Library is available from NuGet: https://www.nuget.org/packages/LightningDB/